-The Department's credit ratings currently stand at: Standard and Poor's A+, Fitch A1- and Moody's Investors Service A1.
-Generally, the rating agencies cited the Department's strengths to be: strong debt coverage, robust liquidity, relatively low cost per enplanement, diversified air carrier mix and a diversified revenue stream.
+The Department's credit ratings currently stand at: Standard and Poor's A+, Fitch A+ and Moody's Investors Service A1; all agencies reported a stable outlook for the Department.
+Generally, the rating agencies cited the Department's strengths to be strong debt coverage, robust liquidity, relatively low cost per enplanement, diversified air carrier mix and a diversified revenue stream.
 Rating agencies noted a mitigating weakness in the form of competition from other area airports.
 Potential investors are urged to read the full reports issued by the respective rating agencies.